 Nothing cures cabin fever quicker than a brisk walk in the woods immediately after a snowstorm.
 Making tracks in the fresh snow can be one of winter’s unique pleasures.
-After the most recent nor’easter, once the wind stopped blowing and the snow stopped flying, the stillness outside was practically audible.
+After a recent snow storm, once the wind stopped blowing and the snow stopped flying, the stillness outside was practically audible.
 The only sounds were those near at hand or underfoot: the squeak of powdery snow with each step, the sharp retort of frozen planks of the boardwalk complaining with the weight of each footfall, the cheery chatter of a chickadee in the underbrush, and the chip-chip of a downy woodpecker flitting from branch to branch.

 In winter, a preternatural silence prevails, particularly at night or predawn.
 It never gets so quiet in warmer seasons.
 Just as snow-cover transforms the scenery and puts landforms into high relief, the silence of winter calls attention to the soundscape.
 In this sense, winter is a time for listening, an opportunity to hear sounds from nearby and far away.